molmd/mispr/docs/source/installation/dependencies.rst

 This will create a directory in your ``|CODES_DIR|`` named ``mispr_env``, where all the packages will be installed.
-After activation, your prompt should have ``(mispr_env)`` in front of it, indicating that you are working inside the virtual environment.
-The activation script ensures that python programs have access only to packages installed inside the virtualenv.
+After activation, your prompt should have ``(mispr_env)`` in front of it, indicating that you are working inside the conda environment.
+The activation script ensures that python programs have access only to packages installed inside the conda environment.
 To deactivate the enviornment, simply run::

     conda deactivate